odh-labs/edge-robotics/README.md

 # Edge Robotics AI/ML Demo

 This is the repositiory for the Edge based Robotics AI/ML Demo.
-This architecture diagram depicts the currently proosed architecture.
+This architecture diagram depicts the currently proposed architecture.
 The solution is evolving and this will certainly change.
 ![images/architecture-v1-edge-based-robots-demo.png](images/architecture-v1-edge-based-robots-demo.png)